By James Vincent. Last Updated 17th December 2020.

 - Useful links

-caused many accidents over the years.
-In fact, according to the Department for Transport, 71 cyclists were seriously injured or killed in 2016 in accidents link to poorly maintained roads.
-This represents a significant increase when compared with ten years prior, when only 22 cyclists were seriously injured or killed due to potholes and poor road maintenance.
-No matter what type of accident you have been involved in, if it was not your fault, we can help you to claim, and you will find all of the information you need about doing so in this guide.
-This includes details on establishing responsibility, how much compensation you will receive, how to make a claim, common public accidents, and much more.
+No matter what type of accident you have been involved in, if it was not your fault, we could help you and your claim.
+Throughout this guide, you will find all of the information you need about making compensation claims.
+More specifically, this guide will include details on how much compensation you could receive, how to make a claim, common public accidents, and much more.

 To secure compensation, you need to prove three things to be true.
 These are as follows:

 - The accident was the fault of someone else.

 - The accident happened in the last three years.

 - You have received medical attention for your injuries.

 Let’s take a look at some examples of common accidents in public places below…